PHD PROGRAM IN MOLECULAR MEDICINE

 The objectives of the PhD in Molecular Medicine are:

-1. train researchers capable of carrying out bio-medical research with technologically advanced operating methods in the field described below (in the Study Program), including pathophysiology, diagnostics, prognosis, predictive and preventive medicine and molecular therapy, through the implementation of projects aimed at the understanding and transfer in the clinical setting of the genetic/molecular basis of diseases, to the use of genetic/molecular tools and procedures for the diagnosis and correction of pathological states;
+1. train researchers capable of carrying out bio-medical research projects with technologically advanced operating methods in the field of pathophysiological, diagnostic, prognostic, predictive and preventive medicine and molecular therapy, through an educational program and the implementation of research projects that aim to understand and the transfer to the clinic the genetic/molecular bases of diseases, the use of genetic/molecular tools and procedures for the diagnosis and cure of pathological states;

 The multidisciplinarity of the training project is clearly evidenced by both the composition of the Teaching Board and the variety of educational and project proposals offered to the students.
-The PhD students, assisted by Board members and/or Supervisors also belonging to the numerous collaborating Institutions, participate in interdisciplinary training events in the following areas: biochemistry, molecular biology, cell biology, genetics, developmental biology, structural and functional genomics, proteomics, pharmacogenomics, virology, immunology, nanotechnology, bioinformatics, statistics, communication and scientific writing in English.
+The PhD students, assisted by Board members and/or Supervisors also belonging to the numerous collaborating Institutions, participate in interdisciplinary training events in the following areas: biochemistry, molecular biology, cellular biology, genetics, developmental biology, structural and functional genomics, proteomics, pharmacogenomics, virology, immunology, nanotechnology, bioinformatics, statistics, research bioethics, communication and scientific writing in English.

-Doctoral students carry out a research project in a laboratory chosen by themselves among those belonging to PhD Program or external laboratories involved in collaborative activities, on approval of the Teachers Committee, under the guidance of a supervisor and / or a tutor belonging to the Teachers Committee, who they will ensure adequate technical and cultural training.
-During this activity, PhD students are invited to periodically present and discuss the results of their work with a committee of researchers belonging to the institution in which they carry out the thesis and with representatives of the Teachers Committee, with whom they can also verify the progress of their research activity and training.
+belonging to PhD Program or external laboratories involved in collaborative activities, on approval of the Teachers Committee and under the guidance of a supervisor and / or a tutor belonging to the Teachers Committee, who they will ensure adequate technical and cultural training.
+During this activity, PhD students are invited to present and periodically discuss the results of their work with a committee of researchers belonging to the institute in which they carry out their research project and with representatives of Teachers Committee, with whom they can also verify the progress of their research activity and training.
 Furthermore, doctoral students discuss scientific articles with tutors and other members of the scientific staff, to develop the ability to analyze, discuss and various research topics.

 Students must complete their doctoral work in three years.
 At the end of this period, the student must submit a written doctoral thesis, which will be subjected to the examination of external reviewers, chosen by a special commission made up of members of the Teachers Committee, among a pool of reviewers recommended by the tutor.
 The positive evaluation of the external reviewers (eventually gained after revision of the work) is mandatory, before the thesis is officially discussed in a seminar open to the public.
 The candidate is required to publish at least one scientific paper (or drafting of a manuscript to be published), related to the research carried out during the PhD program.